LordDashMe/github-contribution-stats/README.md

   - [imvieira](https://github.com/imvieira)

   - And you!
-If ever you are using it right now and you are not in the list please tell us by sending an issue [Github Contribution Stats Issues](https://github.com/LordDashMe/github-contribution-stats/issues) :blush: in order to add you also in this list.
+If ever you are using it right now and you are not in the list please tell us by sending an issue [Github Contribution Stats Issues](https://github.com/LordDashMe/github-contribution-stats/issues) :blush: we are glad to also add you in the list.

 ## Usage